Taiwopeter-babs/alx-low_level_programming/0x08-recursion/README.md

 ## Use case of recursive functions and loops

-The function below in [palindrome.c](https://github.com/Taiwopeter-babs/alx-low_level_programming/blob/afade24fe8a3a1ffeb52e6178910e8be77c886c6/0x08-recursion/palindrome.c) utilises loops and recursive call int its helper functions to get the length check if a string is a palindrome
+The function below in [palindrome.c](https://github.com/Taiwopeter-babs/alx-low_level_programming/blob/afade24fe8a3a1ffeb52e6178910e8be77c886c6/0x08-recursion/palindrome.c) utilises loops and recursive call in its helper functions to get the length check if a string is a palindrome.

 ```c
 int is_palindrome(char *s)